Getting too many complaints? Start here!

-An email complaint is when someone receives an email from you and clicks the Report Abuse button on the unsubscribe page.
+An email complaint is when someone receives an email from you and clicks the Report Abuse button on the Manage Your Subscriptions page.

-Q. Why does this matter if people complain?
+Q. Why does it matter that people complain?

 Q. Why would my subscribers complain?

 A. There are many reasons that recipients of your email could be complaining, we’ve outlined each below.

 - Sending to a list that didn't ask to hear from you.
 ONTRAPORT is a permission-based marketing tool.
 Sending email to anyone who has not specifically requested to hear from you is prohibited.
 If this is true of all or part of your list, we ask that you remove that portion of your list from the system immediately, especially any rented, purchased or harvested leads.